MugenMicko/voron/V0/RunoutUnklicky/README.md

 ## Assembly:

+Parts used:
 ![parts](images/parts.jpg)

+Insert one of the magnets into the pin, push it in fully so that it shows in the groove gap:
 ![pin](images/pin.jpg)

+Insert the corresponding pin into the base and make sure that they on attract from the outside as shown:
 ![magnets](images/magnets.jpg)

+Insert the pin into the base with the pin grooves to the sides for the screws to enter.
+The pin should be pushed down to the bottom by the magnet in the base.
+Push the pin right up to the base magnet and screw in the screws to either side of the pin:
 ![assembly](images/assembly.jpg)

+Place the top on the base and secure with two screws:
 ![top](images/top.jpg)

+Attach cables to each screw that goes into the pin.
+There is no polarity and no voltage so it doesn't matter how they are connected.
+I used fork connectors for ease of use.
+Make sure the pin screws are screwed in tightly:
 ![cable](images/cable.jpg)

+Hook up the wires to a multimeter and put it on it's continuity test.
+It should show resistance (and/or beep) when there's no filament in the sensor:
 ![nofilament](images/nofilament.jpg)

+It should show no resistance (and/or remain silent) if you fully insert some filament into the sensor.
+Feed the filament through a few times from each side to ensure that you do not see any resistance when filament is present, and that you do see resistance when there is none:
 ![filament](images/filament.jpg)

 ## Wiring:

 Wire to an end-stop or similar pin.
 Do _not_ connect to voltage, _only_ to pin and GND.
+For example, with the BTT SKR MINI V2.0 you could use the E-STOP pin (PC15) and GND.
+For the BTT SKR Pico you could also use the E-STOP pin (gpio16) and GND.

 Upload and include runoutunklicky.cfg and change the PIN definition.
-Test.
+The config file contains what is required to use a runout sensor.
+The M600 macro is included to provide a pause and resume function should the sensor trigger allowing a filament change.
+You may need or want to change this to suit your needs.

+Test by inserting and removing filament.
 If it shows incorrectly in klipper add a ! in front of the PIN definition and test again.

 ## Credits:

+Thanks to:

-Thanks to [chestwood96](https://github.com/chestwood96) for inspiration from the UnKlicky probe for [SlideSwipe](https://github.com/chestwood96/SlideSwipe)
+- [chestwood96](https://github.com/chestwood96) for inspiration from the UnKlicky probe for [SlideSwipe](https://github.com/chestwood96/SlideSwipe)
+- [majarspeed](https://github.com/majarspeed/Unklicky) for the Unklicky probe
+- [jlsa1](https://github.com/jlas1/Klicky-Probe/tree/main/Probes) for the Klicky and Unklicky probes